redhat-developer/odo/docs/proposals/lifecycle_events.md

 For odo, the most important events are the `postStart`, and the `preStop` because they have clear, reasonable use case within odo’s flow.
 There is no clear use case within odo for `preStart` and `postStop` today.

-- `preStart` - Do not support in odo
+- `preStart` - support executing these commands via init containers
 - `postStart` - support executing these commands as part of component initialization
 - `preStop` - support executing these commands as part of the component delete
-- `postStop` - Do not support in odo
+- `postStop` - support executing these commands via standalone pod or job and delete it once complete

 As per the Devfile 2.0.0 design specification:
 - Commands associated with a lifecycle binding should provide a mechanism to figure out when they have completed.
 That means that the command should be terminating or having a readiness probe.